Dr. Carmen J Holmes works part-time in urgent care and developed The Physician Project, a collection of resources for physicians and by physicians.

 Why The Physician Project?

-I am neither a coach nor a social media maven.
+I am not a coach or a social media maven.
 But I do possess certain qualities that make me suited to tackling this challenge.

 I’m both a seeker and an influencer.
 I can relate to different perspectives.
 Being multiracial, I have never fit neatly into any category.
 In college I took all sorts of classes, enjoying environmental justice as much as human virology.
 Even now, I have one foot inside medicine and one foot outside.
-While I treasure the teachable moments with my patients, I’m frustrated by the American medical model that is unable to prioritize holistic wellness and longevity of patients and providers.
+While I treasure the genuine human connection with my patients, I’m frustrated by the American medical model that is unable to prioritize wellness and longevity.

 I’m ridiculously thorough.
-I prefer to work behind the scenes, get to the bottom of something, then share it with others.
-In med school, I loved microbiology despite its being taught at warp-speed in Spanish (I am not a native Spanish speaker.)
-After each lecture, it took me hours to type and organize my notes, but it helped me learn and I was happy to share with my classmates.
+I’m an INFJ who prefers to work behind the scenes, get to the bottom of something, then share it with others.
+In med school, I loved microbiology despite its being taught at warp-speed in Spanish (I’m not Hispanic and I’m not a native Spanish speaker.)
+After each lecture, it took me hours to type up my notes.
+Investing this extra time helped me and I was happy to share with my classmates.

-I’ve been exploring resources for physicians since 2011.
-Since my residency, I have been trying to find alternate career paths for myself.
-I began accumulating physician-oriented resources then shared them with friends who had similar interests.
+I’ve been exploring clinical and nonclinical resources for physicians since 2011.
+Since my residency, I have been trying to find alternative career paths for myself.
+I began accumulating physician-oriented resources, then shared them with friends who had similar interests.
 This collection became the foundation for The Physician Project.

 I crave meaning.
 I feel most fulfilled when I can translate my experiences into something useful to others.
-Many of my experiences during my training were harsh and disappointing.
+I experienced some of my all-time lows in residency.
 I struggled, feeling like a cog in the system.

-I cherish any opportunity to mentor trainees.
+Now I cherish any opportunity to mentor trainees.
 I can truly empathize with students and residents.
-Being a sounding board as they process their thoughts and navigate the system, makes my ordeal worthwhile.
+Being a sounding board as they process their thoughts and navigate the system makes my ordeal worthwhile.

 I’ve got time.
-I have chosen to work part-time.
-I feel privileged to be free to invest my energy as I wish.
+I have chosen to work part-time and to not have dependents.
+I enjoy the privilege of being free to invest my time and energy as I wish.

 Website in beta

 This entire website is completely DIY!
-I discovered that it was within my power to build an online database where physicians could browse topics of particular interest to them.
 I’m still astonished by what I can figure out on my own, thanks to WordPress and YouTube.

 We physicians are in this together